JamesHere/ATLS4519_VR_Midterm/README.md

 PS: Since videos are recorded without the QTM, I attach the wand to the player hitbox so that you can play without the tracking system.
 The one I record during the presentation is too laggy to see.
 I also move the hitbox obj a little forward so you can see how it can dodge the attack.

 ## What's new
 So after the presentation, I added the fire effect to the arrow.
 Remove the collider on the swordman's sword and replace it with a invisible projectile & new attack effect (It's more stable and you can block and dodge it).
 Add the sniper so you always has "incoming arrow" that need to dodge.
 Add the audio sources.
-Adjust the camera so can play without QTM.
+Adjust the camera so we can play without QTM.
 Remove some redundant raycast stuffs and fix the skybox.
+Add the kill count and game over script.